Yomguithereal/colifrapy/docs/index.rst

 Examples
 ========
-My project furuikeya_ is a good example of the usage of colifrapy since the framework was originally designed for it.
+The project furuikeya_ is a good example of the usage of colifrapy since the framework was originally designed for it.

 .. _furuikeya: https://github.com/Yomguithereal/furuikeya